rishavnaskar/refyne-task/README.md

 ![Clean Architecture](https://img.shields.io/badge/Clean%20Architecture-00C853?logo=clean-architecture&logoColor=white)
 ![Stars](https://img.shields.io/github/stars/rishavnaskar/refyne-task?style=social)

 Welcome to the **Refyne Task** repository!
-This project is a technical assessment to create a To-Do application using Flutter and Dart.
+This project is a technical assessment to create a Tasks application using Flutter and Dart.
 The goal is to evaluate the ability to build a responsive, user-friendly, and functional application.

 ## Table of Contents